Halesi-Maratika Caves: Religious significance

 The most famous natural cave in Khotang District is said to have been the abode of Mahadeva while hiding away from the monster Bhasmasur.
 It is an important pilgrimage center located in east Nepal for both Hindus and Buddhist.
 The cave is nicknamed 'the Pashupatinath of the east'.
 Well-attended religious fairs are observed here on Shivaratri and Bala Chaturdashi.

 In Buddhism

 Mandarava and Padmasambhava realized a number of terma that had been elementally encoded in the cave by dakini Sangwa Yeshe.
 These terma numbers among the longevity teachings of Buddha Amitabha, and were given at the behest of Bodhisattva Avalokiteswara.
 It is here, at the cave, that Mandarava and Padmasambhava attained the Vidyadhara of longevity (or long life).

 In Hinduism

 Hindus from India come to visit here after climbing many hills.
 Many people come here from places like Ladania and Jayanagar during the month of Shrawan to pray to Haleshi Mahadev.
 It is believed that Lord Shiva hid from the demon Bhasmasur for 6,000 years in this cave.

 During the holidays of Bhasmasur, Rama Navami, and Ganesh Chaturthi, fairs and festivities are held in the area.

+In Kiratism

+Halesi holds profound cultural and religious importance for Kirati communities, especially the Rai and Chamling peoples.
+It is regarded as an ancient sacred landscape associated with ancestral traditions, indigenous beliefs, and spiritual practices.
+Oral traditions of Kokchilipa/Raichhakule ,King Halesng and Mathur further connect Halesi with the older Kirati religious heritage and cultural identity.